 What is a Pumice Stone?

 Pumice stones are very abrasive, which makes them wonderful for many uses.
-They’re often used as a personal care product, which works to remove dead skin, calluses, and skin.
+They’re often used by humans as a personal care product, which works to remove dead skin, calluses, and skin.
 They’re also used in beauty shops for pedicures, and pumice is sometimes used in hand cleaners.
 There are many other uses, too!

 Pumice Stone & Dogs

 Needless to say, pumice stone is not good for dogs.
-When dogs chew on pumice stones, they may accidentally hurt their teeth and the tissues in their mouths.
+When dogs chew on pumice stones, they may accidentally damage their teeth and the tissues in their mouths.
 The mouth sores can become infected, too.

-Symptoms of an Intestinal Blockage in Dogs
+What Are the Symptoms of Intestinal Blockage in Dogs?

 You may notice these symptoms if your dog has eaten pumice stone and developed an intestinal blockage: